Utah judge at rape sentencing: Ex-Mormon bishop a ‘good man’

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

-The abuse occurred in Provo, a Mormon stronghold that is home to Brigham Young University.
-Low attended BYU, where almost all students are Mormon, but it is not clear whether he is a member of the faith.
+Low did not return a request for comment submitted through a court spokesman.

-The woman was 19 when she said Vallejo, her brother-in-law, groped her multiple times while she attended BYU in 2013 and stayed at his house.
+The female victim was 19 when she said Vallejo, a relative, groped her multiple times when she stayed at his house while attending Brigham Young University in 2013.
 A second victim told police that Vallejo raped and groped her while she slept on his couch in 2014 when she was 17.

+The abuse occurred in Provo, a Mormon stronghold that is home to BYU.
+Low attended the school, where almost all students are Mormon, but it is not clear whether he is a member of the faith.

+There was no indication that the judge had any prior relationship with Vallejo, said Ryan McBride, the prosecutor on the case.
+Low would have to disclose something like that, he said.

+McBride called Low’s comment inappropriate and said it may have come in response to more than 50 character letters about Vallejo, most of them detailing the good things he’s done.
+The defendant’s brother spoke at the hearing and compared Vallejo to Jesus in making the argument that he was wrongly convicted, McBride said.

 A spokesman for The Church of Jesus Christ of Latter-day Saints said Vallejo was released from his position as bishop after church leaders found out about the accusations.